 NOTE: The Access Center does not provide accommodations for acute illnesses that cause extended absences (e.g., mono, strep throat, conjunctivitis).
-In these cases, students are to work with their instructors as indicated under c.5.
+In these cases, students are to work with their instructors as indicated under c.6.
 Other Absences.

-- 4. Adverse Weather Conditions.
+- 4. Reasonable Religious Accommodation.
+Washington State University reasonably accommodates absences allowing for students to take holidays for reasons of faith or conscience or organized activities conducted under the auspices of a religious denomination, church, or religious organization.
+Reasonable accommodation requires the student to coordinate with the instructor on scheduling examinations or other activities necessary for course completion.
+Students requesting accommodation must provide written notification within the first two weeks of the beginning of the course and include specific dates for absences.
+Approved accommodations for absences will not adversely impact student grades.
+Absence from classes or examinations for religious reasons does not relieve students from responsibility for any part of the course work required during the period of absence.
+Students who feel they have been treated unfairly in terms of this accommodation may refer to Academic Regulation 104 Academic Complaint Procedures.
+See also Rule 82. - 5.
+Adverse Weather Conditions.
 When appropriate campus authorities declare a "Yellow / Delayed or Limited Operations" or "Red / Closed" campus condition (BPPM 50.40-46), or travel to instructional locations is unsafe, classes may be cancelled or delayed.
 When a student does not attend due to adverse conditions, the instructor will not penalize the student.
-See the Inclement Weather Policy online at each campus website and at the Office of the Provost website. - 5.
+See the Inclement Weather Policy online at each campus website and at the Office of the Provost website. - 6.
 Other Absences.
 Students must sometimes miss class meetings, examinations, or other academic obligations affecting their grades due to extenuating personal circumstances.
 It is the responsibility of the student to provide a written explanation for the absence to the instructor as soon as it is reasonable to do so.
 When possible, students should provide appropriate documentation for their absence but instructors cannot require written excuses from health care professionals.